Myanmar ruling party concedes as Suu Kyi heads for poll landslide

 But although the election appears to have dealt a decisive defeat to the USDP, a period of uncertainty still looms because it is not clear how Suu Kyi will share power easily with the still-dominant military.

-The junta-drafted constitution guarantees one-quarter of parliament's seats to unelected members of the military and allows the commander-in-chief to nominate the head of three powerful ministries: interior, defense and border security.

-The charter also gives the armed forces the right to take over the government under certain circumstances.
+The charter also gives the armed forces the right to take over the government under certain circumstances, and the military maintains a grip on the economy through holding companies.

 BARRED FROM PRESIDENCY

-Even if the NLD gets the majority it needs, Suu Kyi is barred from taking the presidency herself under the constitution, written by the junta.
+Even if the NLD gets the majority it needs, Suu Kyi is barred from taking the presidency herself under the constitution, written by the junta to preserve its power.
 Suu Kyi has said she will be the power behind the new president, regardless of a charter she has derided as "very silly".

-White House spokesman Josh Earnest said the election was encouraging but cautioned there were still flaws in Myanmar's political system, adding it was too soon to discuss any U.S. policy changes.

-Daniel Russel, the U.S. assistant secretary of state for East Asia, said that after 50 years of military dictatorship, "this was a hell of a step forward for the democratic process in Burma" but added: "Now comes the hard part."

-For the United States and the international community to provide the kind of support Myanmar needed, Russel said, the transition from the current government to the future administration "is going to have to be credible."

-Incomplete vote counts showed some powerful USDP politicians trailing in their bids for parliamentary seats.
+Incomplete vote counts showed some of the most powerful politicians of the USDP trailing in their bids for parliamentary seats.

-Among the losers was USDP chief Htay Oo, who told Reuters from the rural Irrawaddy delta heartlands that he was surprised by his defeat.
+Among the losers was USDP chief Htay Oo, who told Reuters from the rural Irrawaddy delta heartlands that are a bastion of support for his party that he was "surprised" by his own defeat.

-But the NLD cried foul over advance votes that could boost the chances of a senior member of the ruling party.
+But the NLD cried foul on Monday over advance votes that could boost the chances of a senior member of the ruling party.

 In an official complaint, it said it was "illogical" that the USDP could win 90 percent of advance votes - made by those unable to vote on election day - in Lashio, a township in the east of the country with a large military presence.